davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

   Use this pragma in a *main input file*, when you want full output from included header files to be generated (and made globally visible).
-The included header file, in turn, should use #pragma interface.
+The included header file, in turn, should use :samp:`#pragma interface`.
   Backup copies of inline member functions, debugging information, and the internal tables used to implement virtual functions are all generated in implementation files.